Common symptoms when you can't view a PDF on the web are:

 Once installed, restart your computer.

-Often, just refreshing the page allows the PDF to fully load.
+Often, just refreshing the page allows the PDF to load fully.

 - Hold down the Shift key and press the Refresh or Reload button in the browser.

 Try viewing a different PDF.
 For example, see if this sample form displays in your browser.
-If Acrobat or Reader can open the sample form, then the other PDF may be damaged or the web server may be having problems.
+If Acrobat or Reader can open the sample form, then the other PDF could be damaged or the web server could be having problems.
 If possible, contact the individual or company who manages the website.

 Determine if your web browser can open a PDF from your local hard drive rather than from the web.
 For this test, you need a PDF saved on your computer.